-- (a) review and recommend to the Board for approval the Corporation's general compensation philosophy, policies and guidelines; - (b) review and recommend to the independent members of the Board for approval annually the corporate goals and objectives relevant to the compensation of the CEO; - (c) review and recommend to the independent members of the Board for approval the compensation package for the CEO, including without limitation, base salary, annual incentive compensation, retirement, health and welfare benefits and perguisites; - (d) review and approve the compensation package for the Executive Management of the Corporation, other than the CEO, including without limitation, base salaries, annual incentive compensation, retirement, health and welfare benefits and perquisites.
-In the Charter, "Executive Management" includes the President and CEO, COO, CFO, CLO, CHRO and any Vice-Presidents; - (e) review and recommend to the Board for approval the structure, implementation, participation, amendments or termination of all long-term incentive compensation programs, including but not limited to the Deferred Share Unit (DSU) Plan, the Performance Share Unit (PSU) Plan and Restricted Share Unit (RSU) Plan; - (f) review and recommend to the Board for approval the compensation package for the Committee Chairs and other directors; - (g) review and recommend to the Board for approval the recruitment, evaluation and succession plans for the CEO: - (h) review and approve the recruitment, appointment, evaluation and succession plans for the Executive Management of the Corporation, other than the CEO; - (i) conduct or authorize investigations into any matter within its scope of responsibilities; - (j) retain and compensate independent compensation consultants, independent counsel or others to advise and assist the Committee with respect to its responsibilities, including approval of applicable fees and other terms and conditions of retention: - (k) seek any information it requires from employees of the Corporation, all of whom will be directed by management to co-operate with the Committee's requests; - (I) meet and communicate directly with the Corporation's officers, outside counsel and consultants, all as the Committee may deem necessary; - (m) access all documents of the Corporation that the Committee may deem relevant to it in carrying out its responsibilities; and - (n) undertake any other activity that may be reasonably necessary for the Committee to carry out its responsibilities as set out in the Charter.
+- (a) review and recommend to the Board for approval the Corporation's general compensation philosophy, policies and guidelines; - (b) review and recommend to the independent members of the Board for approval annually the corporate goals and objectives relevant to the compensation of the CEO; - (c) review and recommend to the independent members of the Board for approval the compensation package for the CEO, including without limitation, base salary, annual incentive compensation, retirement, health and welfare benefits and perquisites; - (d) review and approve, at the recommendation of the CEO, the compensation package for the Executive Management of the Corporation, other than the CEO, including without limitation, base salaries, annual incentive compensation, retirement, health and welfare benefits and perquisites.
+In the Charter, "Executive Management" includes the President and CEO, COO, CFO, CLO and CHRO; - (e) review and recommend to the Board for approval the structure, implementation, participation, amendments or termination of all long-term incentive compensation programs, including but not limited to the Deferred Share Unit (DSU) Plan, the Performance Share Unit (PSU) Plan and Restricted Share Unit (RSU) Plan; - (f) review and recommend to the Board for approval the compensation package for the Committee Chairs and other directors; - (g) review and recommend to the Board for approval the recruitment, evaluation and succession plans for the CEO; - (h) review and approve the recruitment, appointment, evaluation and succession plans for the Executive Management of the Corporation, other than the CEO; - (i) conduct or authorize investigations into any matter within its scope of responsibilities; - retain and compensate independent counsel, outside experts (including compensation consultants) or other advisors to advise and assist the Committee with respect to its responsibilities, including approval of applicable fees and other terms and conditions of retention; - (k) seek any information it requires from employees of the Corporation, all of whom will be directed by management to co-operate with the Committee's requests; - (I) meet and communicate directly with the Corporation's officers, outside counsel and consultants, all as the Committee may deem necessary; - (m) access all documents of the Corporation that the Committee may deem relevant to it in carrying out its responsibilities; and - (n) undertake any other activity that may be reasonably necessary for the Committee to carry out its responsibilities as set out in the Charter.